Shelbyrp/Portfolio-Project/README.md

 # 02 Advanced CSS: Portfolio-Project

-## This portfolio is showcases web applications created by Shelby Pignat, a Full Stack Web Developer.
+## This portfolio showcases web applications created by Shelby Pignat, a Full Stack Web Developer.

 Any employer is able to view projects that I have worked on or created and successfully view deployed projects.
 Each of the project examples in this portfolio links to a live application.